 Huge Jury Verdict in Missouri

-This February, a Missouri Jury found Johnson & Johnson partially responsible for the death of Jackie Fox.
+In February 2016, a Missouri Jury found Johnson & Johnson partially responsible for the death of Jackie Fox.
 Fox, who died of ovarian cancer, was a known user of Johnson & Johnson baby powder products.
 Jurors awarded $72 million to Fox’s devastated family stating that Johnson & Johnson failed to disclose that it’s talc-based feminine hygiene powder carried an ovarian cancer risk.

 Ted Meadows, who represented Fox’s family, told The Scientist that this is a clear message to the pharmaceutical company from the jury that it is time to take talc products off the shelves or put warning labels on the bottles.
 Women have the right to make informed decisions about these products.
 Meadows is presenting two more cases next month, and there are many more out there.